pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 I can't stress this enough.
 For many people, the entry into using LaTeX is the software that comes bundled with the download.
-I can't speak for windows users here, but if you are a Mac user it's not unliekly that your first foray into LaTeX use was using [TeXShop](https://pages.uoregon.edu/koch/texshop/).
+I can't speak for windows users here, but if you are a Mac user it's not unlikely that your first foray into LaTeX use was using [TeXShop](https://pages.uoregon.edu/koch/texshop/).
-This is a very good program, is free to use and comes bundled with Mixtec (likely what you downloaded LaTeX with on your mac), and will get the job done.
+This is a very good program, is free to use and comes bundled with MacTeX (likely what you downloaded LaTeX with on your mac), and will get the job done.
 However, other editors offer a lot more customisation and shortcuts that are missing in TeXShop.
 For instance, [Emacs](https://www.gnu.org/software/emacs/), Atom (https://atom.io/) and [Sublime](https://www.sublimetext.com/3) all offer extensible options to make your writing easier.
 All offer bibliography integration directly so you can search for citations in your bibliography file without leaving the program, useful if you know the name of the author of the source, but can't remember the full citation key: